1,000+ Opportunities

 Notice of federal funding availability through the Family Violence Prevention and Services Act (FVPSA) is announced through the formal publication of a state application kit.
 This kit contains the forms and instructions needed to fully complete an application, as well as the regulations and guidelines that each applicant will be required to adhere to should it be awarded a subgrant.
 October 1 through September 30

-Based on current listing details, eligibility includes: Local public agencies and nonprofit private organizations (including religious and charitable organizations and voluntary associations) providing domestic violence shelter, victim advocacy, intervention, and prevention services.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local public agencies and nonprofit private organizations (including religious and charitable organizations and voluntary associations) providing domestic violence shelter, victim advocacy, intervention, and prevention services.
+Confirm the full requirements in the official notice before applying.